markusunger/endless-dungeon/README.md

 # endless-dungeon
-A self-playing, endless roguelike to run on a Pi Zero and the scroll pHAT HD
+A self-playing, endless roguelike to run on a Pi Zero and the Unicorn HAT HD